A $5k$-vertex Kernel for $P_2$-packing: Introduction

 \begin{theorem} The $P_2$-packing problem has a $5k$-vertex kernel. \end{theorem}

-Although our improvement seems modest, it is a solid step toward the ultimate goal of this line of research, a kernel of only $3 k$ vertices.
+Our improvement, although modest, is a solid step toward the ultimate goal of this line of research, a kernel of only $3 k$ vertices.
 Note that the problem remains NP-hard when $G$ has exactly $3k$ vertices.
 Indeed, what Kirkpatrick and Hell~\cite{kirkpatrick-83-graph-factor-problems} proved is the NP-hardness of deciding whether a graph can be partitioned into vertex-disjoint $P_2$'s.
 The existence of a $3k$-vertex kernel for the $P_2$-packing problem would indicate that it is morally equivalent to the $P_2$-partition problem.
-Moreover, our algorithm implies directly an approximation algorithm of ratio $5/3$; a $4.5k$-vertex kernel, provided that it satisfies certain properties, would imply an approximation algorithm of ratio $1.5$, better than the best known ratio $1.5 + \epsilon$ \cite{hurkens-89}.
+Moreover, our algorithm implies directly an approximation algorithm of ratio $5/3$; a $4$-vertex kernel, provided that it satisfies certain properties, would imply an approximation algorithm of ratio $4/3$, better than the best known ratio $4/3 + \epsilon$ \cite{cygan-13-3d-matching}.
 We remark that the problem is MAX-SNP-hard~\cite{kann-94}, and remains so even on bipartite graphs with maximum degree three \cite{monnot-07-path-partition}.
+So if there would exist a $3k$-vertex kernel, it had to use a different technique.

 We also note that there are efforts on a simplified version of the problem: Chang et al.~\cite{chang-14-p2packing} claimed a $5k$-vertex kernel for the problem on net-free graphs, which however contains a critical bug, according to Xiao and Kou~\cite{xiao-17-cvd}.